-Water and Sanitation Services [Refer Sectors Plans Annexure Oi And Oii, SFA1, SFA3] The City's ten-year Water Demand Management Strategy to reduce the rate of demand growth and includes various water conservation and water demand management (WCWDM) initiatives.
+Water and sanitation services [refer sector plans in Annexure N, SFA1 and SFA3]

+The City's 10-year Water Demand Management Strategy aims to reduce the rate of demand growth, and includes various water conservation and water demand management (WCWDM) initiatives.

 Most of the maintenance activities of the Water Reticulation Branch - such as the pipe replacement programme - also have a WCWDM impact.
-WCWDM initiatives includes pressure management (to decrease the quantity of water losses through leaks and burst pipes), the leaks repair programme (for indigent consumers), retrofitting, the meter replacement programme, installation of water management devices (WMDs), treated-effluent reuse, and consumer education and awareness to promote greywater re-use, rainwater harvesting and the like.
+WCWDM initiatives include pressure management (to decrease the amount of water lost through leaks and burst pipes), the leaks repair programme (for indigent consumers), retrofitting, the meter replacement programme, installation of water management devices, treated-effluent reuse, and consumer education and awareness to promote greywater reuse, rainwater harvesting, and the like.

+Solid waste services [refer sector plan in Annexure M, SFA1 and SFA3]

-Solid Waste Services [Refer Solid Waste Sector Plan, Annexure Mi and Mii, SFA1, SFA 3] The Solid Waste Management Department fulfils the function of waste management by collecting waste on a weekly basis throughout the city from residents and businesses.
+The Solid Waste Management Department fulfils the function of waste management by collecting waste on a weekly basis from residents and businesses throughout the city.

 Environmental Health monitors the quality of this service.
 Medical-waste monitoring, management and disposal are also key programmes.
-Clean-up campaigns and community awareness programmes, particularly in informal settlements, are developed to assist the Solid Waste Management Department in improving waste management and reducing waste.
-The Solid Waste Management Draft Sector Plan guides these programmes.
+Clean-up campaigns and community awareness programmes, particularly in informal settlements, are developed to assist the Solid Waste

+Management Department in improving waste management and reducing waste.
+The Solid Waste Management draft sector plan guides these programmes.

-Currently 100% of formal households receive the basic service of a weekly curbside refuse collection using the wheelie bin system.
-All informal settlements are serviced and receive a door-to-door refuse collection or on-going area-cleaning service (litter picking and illegal-dumping removal).
-At least two free plastic bags per week are distributed to all residents, in which to place their refuse.
+Currently, 100% of formal households receive the basic service of weekly kerbside refuse collection using the wheelie bin system.
+All informal settlements are serviced, and receive a door-to-door refuse collection or ongoing area-cleaning service (litter picking and illegal-dumping removal).
+All residents receive at least two free plastic bags per week in which to place their refuse.
 The filled bags are taken to shipping containers, where they are stored until they are transported to a landfill site.
 All containers are serviced at least twice a week.
-Local labour for this purpose is hired from the City sub-council databases.
+Local labour for this purpose is hired from the City subcouncil databases.
 These services are contracted out for three-year periods.
-The Solid Waste Management Department has developed a pictorial "Standard of Cleanliness" to be able to hold the service provider in informal settlements to a level or standard of service provision.
+The Solid Waste Management Department has developed a pictorial 'Standard of Cleanliness' to be able to hold the service provider in informal settlements to a particular level or standard of service provision.

-Human Settlements [Refer Annexure J, SFA SFA3]

-The City is challenged to ensure innovative human settlements and housing for those in need.
+Human settlements [refer Annexure J and SFA3] The City is challenged to ensure innovative human settlements and housing for those in need.
+STRATEGIC FOCUS AREA 4 THE INCLUSIVE CITY